1962 Danelectro Guitarlin (Longhorn) Electric Guitar (Modded)

 It did need its fretboard fixed, however, as part of it was missing -- it'd been taken off because it got in the way of the previous owner's picking.
 It gets in the way of mine, too, after re-installing a board there, but I figured-out how to deal with my right hand after a few minutes of playing.
 Suffice to say... the fret access is insane on these.

-Repairs included: replacement bit of fretboard, board plane, refret with jumbo/pyramid wire, minor setup-side work, and cleaning.
+Repairs included: replacement bit of fretboard, did a board plane and refret with jumbo/pyramid wire, some minor setup-side work, and cleaning.

 One thing to note is that these necks feature micro-tilt adjustment via that recessed hole below the third mounting bolt.
 Loosen that bolt, then adjust to taste, then tighten it back up again.